redux-saga/redux-saga/docs/api/README.md

 ### `race(effects, options)`

 Creates an Effect description that instructs the middleware to run a *Race* between multiple Effects (this is similar to how [`Promise.race([...])`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise/race) behaves).
 When one effect completes or throws, that result is returned (or thrown) by the race, and all the other effects are cancelled.
-If the result is not an error, it wrapped in an object of the form `{[key]: result}`; this allows the caller to determine which Effect returned the result
+If the result is not an error, it wrapped in an object of the form `{[key]: result}`; this allows the caller to determine which Effect returned the result.
+If the effect throws an `Error`, the `raceOrigin` property is attached to the thrown error, allowing the caller to determine which Effect threw the error.

 - `effects: Object` - a dictionary Object of the form {label: effect, ...}
 - `options: Object` - an optional Object containing options for the race.
 Currently supported options are:
   - `wrapErr: boolean` - if true, any error thrown by the racing Effects will be wrapped in an object of the form `{origin: <key>, error: <error>}`.
 This allows the caller of the race to determine which Effect caused the error.
-  - `annotateErr: boolean` - if true, any error thrown by the racing Effects will have the property `err.raceOrigin = <key>` attached to it.
-This allows the caller of the race to determine which Effect caused the error, while still ensuring the thrown object is an `Error`.

 #### Example